karim-school/tournament-gui/README.md

 ## Installation

-This project was built with:
+This project was built in an environment with the following versions, but they are not necessarily required.

 <table>
     <tr>